pyHPC/pyhpc.github.com/content/pages/sc20/accessibility.md

     * using uncluttered backgrounds
     * appropriately sizing text, especially on images
     * adding ALT-TEXT behind diagrams and images (for presentations that will be available online)
-    * adding a uniuqe title for each slide
+    * adding a unique title for each slide
     * use sufficient contrast between text and background colours
  * use simple table structures with clear headings
  * use larger font sizes and sufficient white space